MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

    Each product has an integrity fingerprint and size intended to identify it uniquely, referred to as a *fingerprint*.
 If two files have the same fingerprint, they are considered equivalent.
-In cases where multiple sources of equivalent data are available but downstream consumers would prefer to receive single announcements of files, intermediate processes may elect to publish notifications of the first product with a given fingerprint, and ignore subsequent ones.
+In cases where multiple sources of equivalent data are available but downstream consumers would prefer to receive single notification messages of files, intermediate processes may elect to publish notifications of the first product with a given fingerprint, and ignore subsequent ones.
    Propagating only the first occurrence of a datum received downstream, based on its fingerprint, is termed: *Fingerprint Winnowing*.

-   *Fingerprint Winnowing* is the basis for a robust strategy for high availability: setting up multiple sources for the same data, consumers accept announcements from all of them, but only forwarding the first one received downstream.
+   *Fingerprint Winnowing* is the basis for a robust strategy for high availability: setting up multiple sources for the same data, consumers accept notification messages from all of them, but only forwarding the first one received downstream.
 In normal operation, one source may be faster than the others, and so the other sources' files are usually 'winnowed'.
 When one source disappears, the other sources' data is automatically selected, as the fingerprints